onja-org/w2_bootstrap_layouts_and_components/README.md

 **What you're building:** A dark navigation bar with the brand "Community Hub" on the left and navigation links on the right.
 On mobile devices, the links will collapse into a hamburger menu.

 **Bootstrap Concepts Introduced In This Exercise**:
 - [Navbar](https://getbootstrap.com/docs/5.3/components/navbar/): Bootstrap's navigation bar component.
 It is the container which holds the brand, navigation links, and other elements which generally appears at the top of the page.
 Items such as the navbar-brand (which is used to display the brand/logo), and navbar-nav (which is used to display the navigation links) go inside of the navbar component.
-The navbar can be made to collapse into a hamburger menu by adding the `navbar-expand-lg` class, which requires the use of the `Collapse` component, explained below.
+By default the navbar is a hamburger menu, but when we add the `.navbar-expand-lg` class, it will expand to a full-width navigation bar on larger screens.
 - [Collapse](https://getbootstrap.com/docs/5.3/components/collapse/): Bootstrap's Collapse component is used to show and hide any content.
-Here, we will use it to collapse the navigation links into a hamburger menu on smaller screens.
+Here, we will use it to hide the navigation links until the user clicks on the hamburger menu button.
+This is accomplished using the `data-bs-target` attribute, which points to the ID of the collapsible content.
+Bootstrap handles this behavior automatically.
 - [Container](https://getbootstrap.com/docs/5.3/layout/containers/): Bootstrap's container component is used to wrap content and provide padding.

 **Step-by-step instructions:**

 1. **Find the Exercise 1 comment** in `index.html` (around line 17)

-2. **Replace the TODO comment** with provided navbar structure.
+2. **Replace the existing section** with provided navbar structure.

 3. **🔍 Fill in the blanks:**
 - **Hint 1:** `nav-****` - What class marks a navigation item?
 (Think "nav-____")

-4. **Test your work:** Run `npm test` - the first 5 tests should now pass!
-Try opening the developer tools (press F12) and using the "Responsive Design Mode" (ctrl+shift+m when the developer tools are open) to test your navbar's responsiveness.
+4. **Test your work:** Run `npm test` - the first section of tests should now pass!
+Go to your site in the browser and try opening the developer tools (press F12) and using the "Responsive Design Mode" (ctrl+shift+m when the developer tools are open) to test your navbar's responsiveness.
 Shrink the size of the screen and watch the hamburger menu appear.

 **Bootstrap classes explained:**
 - `.navbar` - Base navbar component